fredconte-code/ResourceFlow/frontend/functionality-test-results.md

 - Document user workflows for training purposes

 **Conclusion:**
-The Resource Scheduler application is fully functional and ready for production deployment.
+The ResourceFlow application is fully functional and ready for production deployment.
 All features have been tested end-to-end and are working as expected.
 The application provides a robust, user-friendly interface for resource management with excellent performance and reliability.